DarkNacho/WebNovel-Scraper-Downloader/README.md

 This will allow the scraper to use your session cookies and access any unlocked or paid chapters.

 ## NOTES:
 1. The scraper stops automatically when it encounters the first locked chapter.
-As a result, any unlocked chapters appearing after a locked chapter will not be included in the EPUB.
+As a result, any unlocked chapters appearing after a locked chapter will not be included in the EPUB or PDF.

 1. It does not add Auxiliary Chapters.